Data Centers in Wyoming

 |---|---|---|

-| Direct Cloud On-Ramps | 0 — as of September 2025 | Nearest major cloud hubs are in Denver; private network extensions are available. |
+| Direct Cloud On-Ramps | 0 – as of September 2025 | Nearest major cloud hubs are in Denver.
+Private network extensions are available. |

-| Tax Incentives | Yes | Multiple DC-specific sales, use, and property tax exemptions on equipment are available. |
+| Tax Incentives | Yes | Wyoming offers significant sales, use, and property tax exemptions for qualifying data centers. |

-| Sales Tax | 4.00% (state rate) — as of 2025 | Local taxes may apply; overall tax burden is low. |
+| Sales Tax | 4.00% – as of September 2025 | Low state sales tax rate, with data center-specific exemptions further reducing costs. |

 Network & Connectivity Ecosystem